UoM-ResPlat-DevOps/SpartanAdvanced/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 1: System Information Commands
 * The du "disk usage' command has the standard syntax of `du [options] [file]`.
-Without any arguments du will print all files, entering directories recursively, and provide output in kilobytes.
+Without arguments `du` will print all files, entering directories recursively, with output in kilobytes.
 Most commonly experessed as `du -sh` (disk usage, summary form, human readable)
 *  The following is a handy use of xargs is to parse a directory list and output the results to a file.
 The command script below runs a disk usage in summary, sorts in order of size and exports to the file diskuse.txt.
 The "\n" is to ignore spaces in filenames.
 `du -sk * | sort -nr | cut -f2 | xargs -d "\n" du -sh  > diskuse.txt`
 -- *Slide End* --